Embassy of Australia, Paris

-The Australian Embassy in Paris is located 400 metres southwest of the Eiffel Tower, on Rue Jean Rey in the 15th arrondissement of Paris, near the Bir-Hakeim bridge on the Seine.
+The Australian Embassy in Paris is located 400 metres southwest of the Eiffel Tower, on Rue Jean-Rey in the 15th arrondissement of Paris, near the Bir-Hakeim Bridge on the Seine.
 The embassy is situated on a triangular shaped block, and comprises a pair of nine-storey buildings.
 The Chancellery Building houses Australia's missions to France, to UNESCO and to the OECD, and the apartment of the ambassador to France; the other building contains 34 staff apartments, all with views of the Seine and the Eiffel Tower.

 The embassy, and several pieces of its original furniture, were designed in a modernist style by Australian architect Harry Seidler, with Marcel Breuer and Pier Luigi Nervi as consulting designers.
-Like many of Seidler's other works, the Embassy was built from precast modularised concrete, with a quartz and granite faced exterior and prestressed precast floors.
-Its two buildings are curved to form two quarter circles, the two arcs of an "S"-shaped complex, with the radii of the circles lined up to match the axes of the Eiffel Tower and the Champ de Mars.
+Like many of Seidler's other works, the embassy was built from precast modularised concrete, with a quartz and granite faced exterior and prestressed precast floors.
+Its two buildings are curved to form two quarter circles, the two arcs of an S-shaped complex, with the radii of the circles lined up to match the axes of the Eiffel Tower and the Champ de Mars.

 The land for the embassy, that was a part of the disused railway depot near the old station of the Champ de Mars, was purchased by the McMahon government of Australia in 1972.
-Construction started on the Embassy in 1975, and it was completed in 1977.
+Construction started on the embassy in 1975, and it was completed in 1977.

 History of the Embassy

 Australia's diplomatic mission, through the Department of Foreign Affairs (DFAT), represents the Commonwealth of Australia on foreign soil.
 Australia's current number of diplomatic missions is over 100 globally with one crucial one with France, and the Australian embassy in Paris spearheading the diplomatic mission there.
 There is a mutual bond between France and Australia based on common ideals of democracy, historical contacts, deep economic ties, and a strong interest in each other's culture.
 The Australian Embassy in Paris represents Australia's national interest within France and serves to see Australia's diplomatic mission in France.
 To reinforce Australian, French prosperity and interests, the Australian-French diplomatic relationship cooperates on topics such as culture, economic and political affiliations.
 A designer named Harry Seidler built the complex as it has begun its bilateral operation in 1977.
 The Australian Embassy in Paris manages a foundation that is shared between Australia-France facilitating cultural events and exchanges by publishing an annual newsletter called L’Australia en France supporting Australian affairs placed in France.
 The cultural awards scheme of the Department of Foreign Affairs and Trade has also fostered ties between France and Australia.

+Since 1996, the International Energy Agency has leased space within the embassy buildings for their headquarters.